r-baldridge/consciousness/README.md

 ---

 *A consciousness architecture that spans from human neuroscience to planetary intelligence—40 forms of awareness working together to understand minds in all their diversity.*

+- may it benefit all sentient beings - gasho